countriesdb/examples/README.md

 # CountriesDB Examples

 Welcome to the CountriesDB reference examples.
-If you’re integrating the CountriesDB widget into your product, these projects show exactly how to wire it up using the four most common toolchains.
-Every scenario (basic widget, `countriesWidget:update` events, dynamic filtering, delayed auto-init, geolocation behaviour, etc.) is implemented the same way across stacks, so you can pick the one that mirrors your production environment.
+If you’re integrating the CountriesDB widget into your product, these projects show exactly how to wire it up using common toolchains.
+Every scenario is implemented the same way across stacks, so you can pick the one that mirrors your production environment.

 These examples are meant to be **copy-paste friendly**, production-safe, and fully aligned with the official documentation on **[countriesdb.com](https://countriesdb.com)**.
 Whether you’re building a checkout form, KYC address flow, onboarding wizard, or admin panel, the code here demonstrates the recommended integration patterns.

 > 🔐 **API key required:** every example expects a CountriesDB public key.
 Create an account at [countriesdb.com](https://countriesdb.com) to generate your key (test keys are available with limited functionality).
 Replace `YOUR_PUBLIC_KEY` in each snippet before running the demos.

-## Why these examples exist
+## What's in this repository

-CountriesDB ships a **country and state/province dropdown widget** backed by verified ISO 3166-1 and ISO 3166-2 data, multilingual naming, and geolocation support.
-Customers ask for complete, runnable blueprints that match the code in production (checkout forms, address flows, onboarding, admin tooling).
-This repository delivers those blueprints—HTML snippets for quick embeds, plus bundled projects for Rollup/ESM, legacy CommonJS, and modern Vite stacks.
+CountriesDB provides a country and state/province dropdown widget with ISO 3166-1 and ISO 3166-2 data, multilingual support, and geolocation.
+This repository contains working examples you can copy and run immediately - no guesswork, no outdated snippets.
+Each example is available in HTML (for quick testing), ESM (for modern bundlers), CommonJS (for legacy setups), and Vite (for fast development).

 ## Maintained stacks